Loading...

 • Always come to rehearsal prepared with a pencil, your instrument, your mutes, and anything else you need to play your parts.

 • There is no food or drink allowed on stage or in the backstage wing space at the Fisher Center.
-Only water is allowed.
+Only water in a closed container on stage is allowed, except for reed cups.

-• Do not leave the stage during rehearsal unless it’s an emergency.
+• Never leave the stage during rehearsal unless it’s an emergency.
 Please wait until the break to leave the stage, use the bathroom, etc.

 Seating auditions

 All orchestral instrument players are required to audition at scheduled times.
-Each audition will be 10 minutes long and include required excerpts.
+Each audition will be 10-15 minutes long and include required excerpts.
 This audition gives the faculty an opportunity to get to know each player both for orchestra and chamber music placement.
-Please refer to the Brightspace website and recent emails for more details.
+Please refer to the Google Classroom site and recent emails for more details.
 A student who is clearly unprepared can be failed on an audition; if this happens the student must re-audition, or risk failing the semester.

 Attendance